Length of stay

 Hospital emergency departments provide urgent care for seriously ill and injured Victorians.
 The length of stay is the period of time between when a patient arrives and departs from an emergency department.

 Tap the buttons below for specific data about length of stay in emergency departments.
-You can search by hospital and date.
+You can filter by hospital.

 Scroll down further for more information about the data (measures).

 - non-admitted patients staying 4 hours or less

 - percentage of patients staying 4 hours or less

 - patients staying longer than 24 hours.

 About non-admitted patients staying 4 hours or less

 The number and percentage of patients treated in an emergency department who were not transferred to a hospital inpatient bed and whose length of stay was equal to or less than 4 hours.

 About percentage of patients staying 4 hours or less